Reviews You Can Rely On

 Credit: Jenna Ammerman

-Seek out areas where other bikes are locked up, and make sure that the area is well-lit if left out past dark.
+Seek out areas where other bikes are locked up, and ensure the area is well-lit if left out past dark.
 Lock up your bike on streets with a high volume of foot traffic.
 A lonely set of wheels on a quiet, dark street might attract the wrong kind of attention.
-Also, most bike criminals tend to "case" bicycles that follow the same routine every day.
+Also, most bike criminals tend to “case” bicycles that follow the same daily routine.
 So, mix it up!
 Don't park your ride in the same spot every day at the same time.
 Find other bike racks, trees, etc., to lock your bike.
-Remember: moving targets are much harder to hit, and by moving your bike, a thief can't come up with a timed plan of attack.
+Remember: moving targets are much harder to hit, and by moving your bike, a thief can't devise a timed attack plan.

-For more insight into proper bicycle security, videos available online, such as from Art's Cyclery, provide further instruction.
+For more insight into proper bicycle security, online videos, such as from Art's Cyclery, provide further instruction.

 Lock Maintenance

 To prolong the life of your security device, regular maintenance is key.
 How frequently you do this is mainly dependent upon your climate.
-If you live in a harsh climate with high amounts of rain and snow or an area near saltwater, monthly maintenance may be necessary.
-In other climates or regions, though, a little lock love every two to three months should suffice.
+Monthly maintenance may be necessary if you live in a harsh climate with high amounts of rain and snow or an area near saltwater.
+In other climates or regions, a little lock love every two to three months should suffice.

 Conclusion

-Our final piece of advice might be counter-intuitive: if you own an expensive bike or bike-related gear that would be of considerable cost for you to replace, never ever lock it up and leave it for an extended amount of time.
+Our final piece of advice might be counter-intuitive: if you own an expensive bike or bike-related gear that would be of considerable cost for you to replace, never lock it up and leave it for an extended amount of time.
 Period.
 All bike locks can be defeated.
-The best way to keep your bike safe is to use a bike lock paired with common sense regarding the environment where you're parking your bike.
-If you follow that simple rule, your beloved bike will more likely remain yours.
+The best way to keep your bike safe is to use a bike lock paired with common sense regarding the environment where you park your bike.
+Following that simple rule, your beloved bike will likely remain yours.